wangfowen/owenwangdotcom/_posts/2013-10-17-overpaid-syndrome.md

 enough to be secure, why not live a little?

 For other people who are in a similar financial situation but don't think they have overpaid syndrome.
-Maybe you should consider letting it affect you.
+Maybe you should consider letting it infect you.
 THIS SENTENCE SOUNDS STUPID NEED TO REWORD.

 I leave you with this quote a friend once shared: